terrycojones/txdlo/README.md

 A `DeferredListObserver` maintains three counts:

-* `successCount`: the number of observed deferreds that have had fired successfully.
+* `successCount`: the number of observed deferreds that have fired successfully.
 * `failureCount`: the number of observed deferreds that have errored.
 * `pendingCount`: the number of observed deferreds that have not yet fired.